IBM/hspo-ontology/hspo-kg-builder/kg-generation/mimic/README.md

 - The person-centric Knowledge Graphs are extracted in RDF format.

 ### Notes
-- Different graph version can be extracted.
+- Different graph versions can be extracted.
 The user can choose which one is more appropriate for the application.